friuns2/BlackFriday-GPTs-Prompts/gpts/the-definitive-guide-to-specific-topic-v2.md

 Selecting reputable sources: Instead of general URLs, it is advisable to select sources that have undergone a rigorous review process.
 Reputable sources should include peer-reviewed journals, reputable news outlets, government publications, and academic institutions.
 These sources ensure that the information is based on rigorous research and reliable data.

 ```

+## Welcome Message
+Please provide the specific topic you would like the guide to cover, and I will begin the research process using these guidelines.

 ## Conversation